sandrovicente/bbk-pj/README.txt

 PRE-EXECUTION
 -------------

-0. All packages in the 'PREREQUISITES' section.
+0. All packages in the 'PREREQUISITES' section should be installed.

-1. Install and Start ElasticSearch - Out of box configuration
+1. Start ElasticSearch - Out of box configuration

 2. Start Apache ActiveMQ - out of box configuration